open-telemetry/semantic-conventions/docs/http/http-metrics.md

 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) and the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).

-If the HTTP request method is not known to instrumentation, it MUST set the `http.request.method` attribute to `_OTHER` and, except if reporting a metric, MUST set the exact method received in the request line as value of the `http.request.method_original` attribute.
+If the HTTP request method isn't known to instrumentation, it MUST set the:

+* `http.request.method` attribute to `_OTHER`.
+*  The exact method received in the request line as value of the `http.request.method_original` attribute, **except** if reporting a metric.

 If the HTTP instrumentation could end up converting valid HTTP request methods to `_OTHER`, then it MUST provide a way to override the list of known HTTP methods.
-If this override is done via environment variable, then the environment variable MUST be named
+If this override is done via environment variable, then the environment variable MUST be:

+- Named `OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS`
-OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS and support a comma-separated list of case-sensitive known HTTP methods (this list MUST be a full override of the default known method, it is not a list of known methods in addition to the defaults).
+- Support a comma-separated list of case-sensitive known HTTP methods.
+- This list MUST be a full override of the default known method, it isn't a list of known methods in addition to the defaults.

 HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
 Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
 Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

 **[2]:** Determined by using the first of the following that applies